 Unix is an old OS, and its advocates are continuously developing new specifications to make it compatible with the coming era of computing.

-Unix is said to be the mother of all operating systems, and Linux kernel is derived from it.
-The major difference between Unix and Linux doesn’t lie on the presentation part but how they process internally at the kernel part.
+Unix is said to be the mother of all operating systems, and the Linux kernel is derived from it.
+The major difference between Unix and Linux doesn’t lie in the presentation part but in how they process internally at the kernel part.

 We hope that this article must have clarified your doubts related to the Unix and Linux operating systems.
 Still, if you have any doubt, please drop the query in the comment section below.